afzama/MAHoriseonProject/README.md

 # MAHoriseonProject

-User Story
+# User Story
-AS A marketing agency
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+A marketing agency wanted a codebase that follows accessibility standards so that website is optimized for search engines

-Description
+# Description
 This repository contains HTML and CSS code to develop an accessible webpage for Horiseon Social Services, Inc.©2023.
 Horiseon provides business establishing services for organizations seeking expertise with Search Engine Optimization, Online reputation management, & social media marketing.

-Code Details
+# Code Details
 To make the code accessible the following refactoring has been conducted to the code:
 1. All <div>, <span> HTML elements have been removed with <nav>
 2. All images include a detailed, <alt> description of the image